DNYFZR/rs-backend/README.md

 - `test.yaml` : runs testing of the application on changes to the main branch

-- The `run.yaml` : schedules a run of the modules & updated of the DB every 6hrs
+- `run.yaml` : schedules a run of the modules & updated of the DB on a schedule for a defined range of search terms